zonneplan/KiBot/README.md

 - For interactive BoM install [InteractiveHtmlBom](https://github.com/INTI-CMNB/InteractiveHtmlBom)
 - For SVG/PNG/JPG beauty PCB render [PcbDraw](https://github.com/INTI-CMNB/PcbDraw).
 Also install the convert (from imagemagick) and rsvg-convert (from librsvg2-bin) tools.
 - To create RAR files install the rar tool.
+- The `distutils` module.
+This is part of Python, but on debian systems this is in a separated package: `python3-distutils`

 ### Installation on Ubuntu/Debian